History of Morgan Stanley in Timeline

 October 14, 2008: Completion of Mitsubishi UFJ's stake

-On October 14, 2008, Mitsubishi UFJ's 21% stake in Morgan Stanley was completed, causing a recovery in Morgan Stanley's stock price.
+On October 14, 2008, Morgan Stanley's stock price recovered once Mitsubishi UFJ's 21% stake in Morgan Stanley was completed.

-October 2008: Risk of failure
+October 2008: Risk of Failure

-2008: Losses in Process Driven Trading unit
+2008: Losses in Process Driven Trading Unit

 In 2008, Morgan Stanley's Process Driven Trading unit reportedly lost nearly $300 million in one day due to a short squeeze.
-The bubble's collapse was a central component of the 2008 financial crisis.
+The bubble's subsequent collapse was considered a central component of the 2008 financial crisis.

 2008: Financial Crisis

-In 2008, the financial crisis occurred.
+In 2008, the world experienced a large financial crisis.

 January 13, 2009: Merger with Citi's Smith Barney

-March 2009: FINRA Settlement for Misconduct
+March 2009: FINRA Settlement for Misconduct in Retiree Accounts

 October 19, 2009: Sale of Van Kampen to Invesco